cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 # Graph Convolutions: Discovery of Unlisted yet Active Ethereum Tokens

-On route to augmenting an RL agent environment, I have found myself rigorously modeling transaction graph data on the ethereum network.
+On route to augmenting an RL agent environment, I have found myself rigorously modeling transaction graph data on the Ethereum network.
 Since transaction data is represented well in graph form, I looked to employ a machine learning method that exploits the connected structure without manually building large input tensors and eating memory.
 My goal was simple: by only looking at a static snapshot of transaction activity (edges), I wanted to identify addresses (nodes) that were home to token contracts.
 I could label nodes by using the [Coingecko API](https://www.coingecko.com/en/api), and train a graph convolutional neural network for binary classification.

 Below we can see an example how graph structure provides rich information.
 These two plots represent transaction graphs of two different listed tokens, including all 2nd neighbor interactions.
 The node color corresponds to activity as calculated using pyMIDAS.